encukou/freezeyt/docs/config.md

 (the database used by GitHub Pages), or a database with the same structure, for mapping file names to MIME types.

-To use it, add the path to the JSON file to `freezeyt` configuration:
+To use it, add the path to the JSON file to Freezeyt configuration:
 ```yaml
 mime_db_file=path/to/mime-db.json
 ```